adiralashiva8/robotframework-metrics/README.md

 ---
 *How to Specifiy EMAIL recepients*
- - In __robotmetrics.py__ file add specific TO, FROM, SUBJECT and EMAIL server info
+ - In __robotmetrics.py__ file add specific TO, FROM, SUBJECT, EMAIL server and etc., info (line no:18-30)
     ```
     server = smtplib.SMTP('smtp.gmail.com:587')
     msg = email.message.Message()